idiap/facereclib/doc/installation.rst

 In its current version, the FaceRecLib requires Bob_ version 2 or greater.
 Since version 2.0 there is no need for a global installation of Bob any more, all required packages will be automatically downloaded from PyPi_.

+To install `Packages of Bob <https://github.com/idiap/bob/wiki/Packages>`_, please read the `Installation Instructions <https://github.com/idiap/bob/wiki/Installation>`_.
+For Bob_ to be able to work properly, some dependent packages are required to be installed.
+Please make sure that you have read the `Dependencies <https://github.com/idiap/bob/wiki/Dependencies>`_ for your operating system.

 .. note::
   Currently, running Bob_ under MS Windows in not yet supported.
+  However, we found that running Bob_ in a virtual Unix environment such as the one provided by VirtualBox_ is a good alternative.

 Usually, all possible database satellite packages (called ``bob.db.[...]``) are automatically downloaded from PyPI_.
 If you don't want to download the databases, please edit the ``eggs`` section of the buildout.cfg_ configuration file by removing the databases that you don't want.